Apple cuts size of Mac Mini in half with long-awaited revamp

 Apple rolled out separate accessories on Monday that have USB-C connectors.
 Like prior models, the Mac mini doesn't come with a keyboard, mouse or trackpad in the box.
 The 1.5-pound computer only includes a power cable.
 It's available for preorder Tuesday and will be available in stores Nov.
 8.

-The M4 Pro edition, the first Mac with this higher-end chip, starts at $1,399 - a $100 price increase from the M2 Pro model.
+The M4 Pro edition, the first Mac with this higher-end chip, starts at Dh5,859.
 The base version with that chip includes 12 CPU cores, 16 GPU cores, half a terabyte of storage and 24 gigabytes of memory.
-A top-of-the-line model with 14 CPU cores and 20 GPU cores is $1,599.
+A top-of-the-line model with 14 CPU cores and 20 GPU cores is Dh6,699.

 For the first time, the Mac mini includes 16 gigabytes of memory in the entry-level version - in line with the new base models of the iMac and upcoming MacBook Pro.
 Mac mini models with the M4 Pro also can be configured with 64 gigabytes of memory, a first for the product since Apple switched to in-house processors.
 They cap out at 8 terabytes of storage, like the prior versions.